Eslite Bookstore

 Eslite Bookstore (誠品書店 (Chéngpǐn Shūdiàn)) is one of the largest retail bookstore chains in Taiwan.
 It also offers one of the largest selections of English-language publications and translation materials in Taiwan.
-Its headquarters is in Xinyi District, Taipei.

-Brief history
+Headquartered in Xinyi District, Taipei, the chain has 38 branches in Taiwan—mostly in urban areas, such as Taipei, New Taipei, Keelung, Yilan, Zhongli, Hsinchu, Taichung, Chiayi, Tainan, Kaohsiung, and Pingtung—and several overseas branches.

+History

 Eslite was established in 1989 by Robert Wu Ching-yu.
-The first shop was located in Dunhua South Road, Daan District, Taipei, with a focus and emphasis on art and humanities-related books.
+The first shop opened on 12 March 1989 on Dunhua South Road, Daan District, Taipei, with a focus and emphasis on art and humanities-related books.
 Since then, the company has expanded and set up more shops and increased its range of titles on offer.

-Eslite Bookstore was the first to set up a 24-hour bookstore in Taiwan at its Dunhua store, attracting night-time readers.
+On the store's tenth anniversary, the flagship Dunhua South Road store began operating 24 hours a day—Taiwan's first all-night bookstore.

+In 2006, Eslite opened a store in Taipei's Xinyi District.
+It became the chain's flagship and only 24-hour store after the Dunhua location closed on 31 May 2020.
+It closed on 24 December 2023 after site landlord Uni-President Group did not renew the lease.

+On 20 January 2024, the Eslite branch at Songshan Cultural and Creative Park, known as Eslite Spectrum Songyan, became the chain's 24-hour location.